lVlyke/stellar-mod-loader/README.md

 # Stellar Mod Loader

-Stellar is a mod manager for Windows and Linux that supports games including Fallout, Skyrim, and Starfield.
+Stellar is a mod manager for Windows and Linux that supports games including Fallout, Oblivion, Skyrim, and Starfield.
 Formerly known as Starfield Mod Loader.

 # Features